stronnag/msp-rs/README.md

 ^C to exit.

-For non-Linux, is may be necessary to define the device node, e.g. FreeBSD:
+However, for non-Linux, it may be necessary to define the device node, e.g. FreeBSD:

 ```
 $ msptest /dev/cuaU0